 Linspire is a commercial product.
 The product contains proprietary software and codecs for convenience as well as more facilities for machine emulation, security and development and you get a 12 month support subscription.
 Businesses, government and education facilities and commercial customers can get other features such as on-site support and custom ISO generation.
-Freespire is a FOSS distribution which contains no proprietary codecs, applications or binary only software.
+Freespire is a community distribution which contains no proprietary codecs, applications or binary only software.
 Freespire in its application lineup contains NO apps which require the installation of proprietary software.

 Q) What hardware does Freespire require?

 Freespire requires an x86_64 bit processor, 4 gb of RAM and at least a 20 gb hard drive to run a basic productivity environment.
 For optimal performance we recommend at least 6 - 8 gb of RAM for users who want to run emulation software such as VMWare or VirtualBox.
 For users who need to run software like CAD programs, Video or Audio production we recommend at least 8 gb or more.
 You can also install Freespire as standalone or dual boot on Intel based Apple Macintoshes.

 Q) Are we or do we intend to continue the patent agreement that Linspire Inc. forged with Microsoft?

 No. We are not currently, nor will we ever enter into any patent agreement with any company.
 We will however work with companies such as Microsoft on certain things.
 We will work with them on .NET Core, Powershell, SQL Server on Linux and optimizing their web apps to run well on Linspire and Freespire as long as our customer base deems it necessary.
 However, all customers are indemnified against any patent claims and we vigorously defend ourselves and our customers against patent disputes with either Linspire or Freespire as we have done since 2007.

 Q) How come there is a Freespire.org and how does that relate to our free download of Freespire?